lumoslabs/broadside/README.md

 ## Setup
-First, install broadside by adding it to your application gemfile:
+First, install broadside by adding it to your application `Gemfile`:

 ```ruby
 gem 'broadside'